 In 2012, the southern part of the territory was named Queen Elizabeth Land in honour of Queen Elizabeth II.

 The territory is inhabited by the staff of research and support stations operated and maintained by the British Antarctic

-Survey and other organisations, and stations of Argentina, Chile and other countries.
+Survey and other organizations, and stations of Argentina, Chile and other countries.

 There are no native inhabitants.
 [R1]

-The first stamps of British Antarctic Territory issued in
+The first stamps of British Antarctic Territory were issued in

-1963, definitive set of 15 values, shows a portrait of Queen Elizabeth and various scenes of
+1963, a definitive set of 15 values, shows a portrait of Queen Elizabeth and various scenes of